-This report provides information on the Manitoba Telecom Services Inc. and Participating Subsidiaries Employee Pension Plan (the "Plan") for the year ended December 31, 2019.
+This report provides information on the Manitoba Telecom Services Inc. and Participating Subsidiaries Employee Pension Plan (the "Plan") for the year ended December 31, 2020.
 It has been prepared for employees, retirees and other beneficiaries of the Plan, and is based on official Plan reports that have been approved by the Board, filed with government authorities and presented to the Pension Committee.
-Of particular interest this year, page 18 expands on how the Plan has addressed the significant turbulence created by the COVID-19 pandemic in 2020.